 Not only does everyone want to be validated, but everyone wants to be appreciated.
-Saying thank you is worth the extra moment it takes to tell someone in person or over email because of the large impact it makes on the person you’re thanking.
+Saying thank you in person is worth the extra time and effort than via email.